nus-cs2113-AY2223S1/tp/docs/team/morbenami1.md

 ## Project: OneDoc

-OneDoc is a desktop CLI application that is intended for doctors and other medical professionals to efficiently keep track of patients, their visits and prescriptions.
+OneDoc is a desktop CLI application that is intended for doctors to in order to help them manage and keep track of their patients, patient visits and prescriptions all in one place.

 ### Summary of Contributions